 Other grounds for eviction include lease violations, such as having unauthorized pets or causing significant damage to the property.

-In order to evict a tenant, a landlord must follow each step in North Carolina’s eviction process.
-In most cases, the eviction process begins with a notice to quit given to the tenant by the landlord.
-The length of notice depends on the term of the lease:
+- In most cases, the eviction process begins with a notice to quit given to the tenant by the landlord.
+The length of notice depends on the term of the lease, including a 7-day notice for month-to-month leases and a month notice for annual leases.

 Landlord-Tenant Rights During Foreclosure